Last Updated 10:23am, 31 August 2021

 Resources for managing your wellbeing

 - Our Frontline is a partnership between Shout, Samaritans, Mind, Hospice UK and The Royal Foundation of the Duke and Duchess of Cambridge.
-It offers round the clock, one to one support from trained volunteers to all workers who have been on the frontline of the COVID pandemic.
+It offers round the clock, one to one practical and non-judgmental support from trained volunteers to all workers who have been on the frontline of the COVID pandemic.
 To get support if you work in social care, with problems ranging from feeling overwhelmed or stressed to coping with bereavement – text FRONTLINE to 85258 any time or call 0800 069 6222 from 7:00am to 11:00pm.
 For specific trauma and bereavement support call 0300 303 4434 from 8:00am to 8:00pm, 7 days a week.
 There are also links to various resources, tips and ideas on looking after your mental health on the Our Frontline website.

 - Every Mind Matters gives expert advice, practical tips, videos and information about how to look after your mental health and wellbeing.

 - Mind for better mental health provides information for taking care of your wellbeing, explaining the difficult emotions you might be feeling with tips on how to manage these and coping with going into work during coronavirus.

 Resources if you have financial worries

 - National Debt Line.
 The service offers free, confidential and independent advice and support on dealing with debt problems.

 - Money Saving Expert offers various coronavirus guides providing you with ‘need to know’ information such as finance and bills help, Universal Credit and Benefits and Life-in-Lockdown help.